cs-chan/Total-Text-Dataset/README.md

 Released on October 27, 2017

 # News
-- We received some questions regarding the new ground truth for the test set of Total-Text.
+- We received some questions in regard to the new groundtruth for the test set of Total-Text.
 Here is an update.
-We do not           release a new version of the test set ground truth because
+We do not           release a new version of the test set groundtruth because

-       1) there is no need of standardising the length of the ground truth vertices for testing purpose, it was proposed to facilitate training only,
+       1) there is no need of standardising the length of the groundtruth vertices for testing purpose, it was proposed to facilitate training only, and
-       2) a new version of ground truth would make the previous benchmarks irrelevant.
+       2) a new version of groundtruth would make the previous benchmarks irrelevant.

-Do contact us if you think there is a proper reason to have the new ground truth for the test set, we shall discuss about it.
+Do contact us if you think there is a valid reason to require the new groundtruth for the test set, we shall discuss about it.

 - TOTAL-TEXT is a word-level based English curve text dataset.
 If you are interested in text-line based dataset with both English and Chinese instances, we highly recommend you to refer [SCUT-CTW1500](https://github.com/Yuliang-Liu/Curve-Text-Detector).
 In addition, a Robust Reading Challenge on Arbitrary-Shaped Text ([RRC-ArT](http://rrc.cvc.uab.es/?ch=14)), which is extended from Total-Text and SCUT-CTW1500, was held at ICDAR2019 to stimulate more innovative ideas on the arbitrary-shaped text reading task.
 Congratulations to all winners and challengers.
 The technical report of ArT can be found on at [this https URL](https://arxiv.org/abs/1909.07145).